KarlPage/UrlService/README.md

 - ASP.NET Core (version 5)
 - SQL Server 2019
 - Can test with Swagger (<base url>/swagger/index.html) to see generated Json

+## Refactoring
+- Debug shows full call stack with exception details.
+  In release mode, one just sees internal server error.
+  Useful to include potential error details in the UrlResult.
+- Rename UrlResult to UrlServiceResult.
+  UrlServiceResult is a POD that requires public constructor for use by the framework when converting to Json, XML etc.
+  Whilst one can annotate classes to to ignore, rename, properties, this generates uneccasary dependencies.
+  For this reason, I believe it is best to dedicate a single POD for final client output.
+  This also ensures that core objects remain immutable.
+- Introduce a new UrlServiceStatus class, this should contain an enum, failed, passed, and error details for a failure.
+  The UrlServiceResult would contain an instance of the UrlServiceStatus class.
+  This would allow clients to query the UrlServiceStatus and act accordingly.